whytekieran/Minesweeper-UWP-App/README.md

 - Thats it, SQLite is now installed into the project

 ## **_The External API_**
-For the Application i have also taken the time to develope a custom API
+For the Application i have also taken the time to develope a custom API using JAX-RS and the Jersey framework.
+The API itself handles both HTTP GET and POST requests so the user can both view and submit scores.
+The database working behind the API is an SQL database consisting of nine tables, one for the highscores of each game type.

 ## **_Deployment For Visual Studio 2015_**
 //describe how to deploy the app here